Waveframe-Labs/Aurora-Workflow-Orchestration/README.md

 - Code: [Apache 2.0](LICENSE)
 - Documentation: [CC BY 4.0](LICENSE-CC-BY-4.0.md)

 ---

-## Maintenance and Scale Note
+## Maintenance and Continuity

-This project is currently developed and maintained by a single independent researcher under the **Waveframe Labs** umbrella.
+This repository is maintained as a **finalized archival artifact** under the **Waveframe Labs** umbrella.
-Its architecture, complete with governance records, schema validation, and modular directory design, was deliberately structured for future scalability and collaboration.
+Its structure, governance model, and documentation pipeline have been deliberately preserved for verifiable citation and reuse.

-While this release represents an individual implementation, the framework itself is engineered for multi-contributor governance, reproducible pipelines, and integration with the upcoming **CRI-CORE** toolchain.

-In short: the structure reflects its trajectory, not just its current scale.
+While AWO’s methodological phase concludes here, its logic continues through **CRI-CORE**, which operationalizes the same principles as a continuous, verifiable runtime system.

+In short:
+**AWO is the standard.
+CRI is the system.**

 ---

-**This repository represents the signed, verifiable state of **Aurora Workflow Orchestration (AWO) v1.1.1**
+**Aurora Workflow Orchestration (AWO) v1.2.1 — CRI Handoff Edition**
-*The concept DOI above will always resolve to the latest verifiable version.*
+The concept DOI above will always resolve to the latest verifiable version.